denten-books/plain-text/main.md

 and her colleagues is that traditional "book" knowledge--the kind of information that finds itself into novels, textbooks, and technical manuals--represents only a small part of the sum total of human expertise.
-Much of our knowledge is instead secreted into the artefacts and institutions where it unfolds in daily practice.
+Much of our knowledge is instead secreted into the artifacts and institutions where it unfolds in daily practice.
 For literary and media scholars interested in key operational concepts that means supplementing theoretical insight with a robust sense of curiosity about the world.
 Digital technology, from typesetting